-Our board of directors granted options to purchase 201,000 shares of our common stock on August 15, 2013, with an exercise price of \$2.71 per share.
+Our board of directors granted options to purchase 34,064 shares of our common stock on August 15, 2013, with an exercise price of \$15.99 per share.

-The specific facts and circumstances considered by our board of directors for the August 15, 2013 valuation included the sale and issuance of 13,333,333 shares of series C preferred stock in August 2013 to existing series C preferred stock investors at a price of \$2.50 per share.
+The specific facts and circumstances considered by our board of directors for the August 15, 2013 valuation included the sale and issuance of shares of series C preferred stock in August 2013 to existing series C preferred stock investors at a price of \$2.50 per share, or \$14.75 per share on a common stock equivalent basis as a result of the reverse stock split of our common stock that became effective on September 9, 2013.
 In addition, the board considered the increased probability, as compared to prior valuation dates, of our completing this offering, as a result of our initial submission of a draft registration statement on Form S-1 with the SEC effective as of July 15, 2013, as well as other progress made towards the potential marketing of an IPO transaction.
 As part of the PWERM analysis, the exit events considered included two separate IPO scenarios, four separate strategic merger or sale scenarios at premiums to the cumulative liquidation preference of the preferred stockholders and a scenario presuming dissolution of the company.
-Given improving overall public market conditions and the other factors described above, a probability weighting of 96.5% was used for the IPO scenario, a total of 2.0% was used for the strategic merger or sale scenarios of our stage of clinical development, industry clinical success rates, our expected near-term and long-term funding requirements and an assessment of the current financing and biotechnology industry environments at the time of the valuation.
-The resulting value of \$2.71 per share represents our board of director's determination of the estimated fair market value of our common stock for the options granted on August 15, 2013.
+Given improving overall public market conditions and the other factors described above, a probability weighting of 96.5% was used for the IPO scenario, a total of 2.0% was used for the strategic merger or sale scenarios, and 1.5% was used for dissolution.
+The probability weightings assigned to the respective exit scenarios were primarily based on consideration of our stage of clinical development, industry clinical success rates, our expected near-term and long-term funding requirements and an assessment of the current financing and biotechnology industry environments at the time of the valuation.
+The resulting value of \$15.99 per share represents our board of director's determination of the estimated fair market value of our common stock for the options granted on August 15, 2013.